Ameerasra/Bus_simulation/README.md

 ⚙️ Requirements
 Python Version
 Python 3.6 or higher

 Required Libraries

-simpy – For discrete-event simulation

-matplotlib – For generating visualizations
+simpy – For discrete-event simulation matplotlib – For generating visualizations

-numpy – For numerical calculations

 Usage Instructions

-Run the simulation script in a terminal or IDE:
+Run the simulation script in a terminal or IDE

-python bus_simulation.py

 When executed, the script will prompt for simulation parameters with default values.

 === Bus System Simulation ===